 These are both American Corporations who wanted to continue sell products to the European market.
 They could have easily refused these changes but they would have had to stop selling products in Europe.

-Now we come back to Ontario, Canada and the Human Rights Tribunal of Ontario (“HRTO”).
-The Human Rights Code, R.S.O.
-1990, c.
-H.19 prohibits discrimination in Services, Employment, Accommodation, Contracts and Vocational associations.
+Now we come back to Canada and the Canadian Human Rights Tribunal (“CHRT”).
+The Canadian Human Rights Act prohibits discrimination in federally regulated Services and Employment.